L3ad Solutions

 Takeaway

-Worth trying: Before your next discovery call, write down three non-negotiables for clients (payment terms, communication style, scope clarity).
+Before your next discovery call, write down three non-negotiables for clients: payment terms, communication style, scope clarity.
 If a prospect won't commit to those, thank them and move on.
-You'll feel the difference in 30 days.
+Saying no to the wrong client protects your capacity for the right ones.

 client red flags when to walk away